Anushka512/Anushka512/README.md

-- 👋 Hi, I’m @Anushka512
+👋 Hi, I’m @Anushka512
-- 🌱 I’m currently learning Web development.
+ I’m currently doing Web development.

 <!---
 Anushka512/Anushka512 is a ✨ special ✨ repository because its `anu.md` (this file) appears on your GitHub profile.